winglang/wing/docs/02-core-concepts/05-compile-targets.md

 In the Options section, there are several choices for `--target`, such as `tf-aws`, `tf-azure`, `sim`, `awscdk` etc.

-It's important to note that these targets contain a combination of provisioning engine and cloud environment in their names.
-The only exception is `sim`, which is a special target for testing Wing applications locally with the Wing simulator.
+These targets contain a combination of provisioning engine and cloud environment in their names.
+The only exception is `sim`, which is a special target for testing and simulation applications locally.

 ## Portability